-Women who insist on putting their own needs last are also less likely to deliberately carve time out of their busy day for heart-healthy activities like regular exercise, home cooking or stress-busting ‘me-time’.
+Women who insist on putting their own needs last are also less likely to deliberately carve time out of their busy day for heart-healthy activities like daily exercise, nutritious food or stress-busting ‘me-time‘.
 Prime example: those of you who are mothers are no doubt familiar with the shopping trip for new shoes that ends up with no new shoes for you – but bags filled with stuff for the kids instead.

 Not only do some women put their own needs last before they are diagnosed with heart disease, but a study in Iowa revealed that even women recuperating at home after a heart attack tend to behave much differently than their male counterparts.
 While male survivors reported that their days back at home were spent resting and recovering, women reported an almost immediate return to a full housekeeping workload.
 Not even a heart attack can keep us from scrubbing that toilet.